opn-ooo/challenges/challenge-phoenix/README.md

 * Typespec your code.
 * Provide a docker-compose file.
-* Provide a Dockerfile and make a ready for production release.
+* Provide a Dockerfile and make it ready for production release.

 > Many hidden truths are often unobserved, not invisible. _Matthew A. Petti_